This article includes links I have been paid to include but all opinions are my own to help you exercise little and often.

-Try 10 minute yoga
+Try 10-minute yoga

-Ten minutes is a great amount of time to spend on exercise – that’s because it’s long enough that you can get your heart-rate up, but short enough to squeeze into a busy day.
+Ten minutes is a great amount of time to spend on exercise – that’s because it’s long enough that you can get your heart rate up, but short enough to squeeze into a busy day.
 It’s also not an intimidating amount of time!

 There are a lot of ten-minute yoga videos on YouTube.
-Yoga is great because it builds strength and flexibility, raises your heart rate, improves blood flow.
+Yoga is great because it builds strength and flexibility, raises your heart rate, and improves blood flow.
 I have not tried yoga yet but really want to!
 Yoga is great for all the family too.